matroux/ITO33-old/content/solutions/cococ33.md

 ---
-title: Coco 33
+title: CoCo33
 subtitle: Pricing and Risk Management Framework
 description: |
- CoCo 33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III capital adequacy requirements.
+ CoCo33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III capital adequacy requirements.
 It relies on a powerful equity-to-credit regime switching reduced form model with stochastic bail-in intensities and stochastic credit to analyse AT1 CoCo bonds, perpetual non-cumulative preferred shares and Tier 2 bonds issued by banks.
 image: "/images/solutions.jpg"
 productImage: "/images/coco3.png"
 topInfo: